Home » Other » Plumbers Putty

 One of the most popular sealants in plumbing is plumber’s putty.
 We’ve written several guides on choosing the best plumber’s putty, how it works, and where to use it.

-How to Remove Plumber’s Putty
+How to Remove Plumber’s Putty in 60 Seconds

-Let’s get right into different ways of removing plumber’s putty:
+Let’s get right into different ways of removing plumber’s putty.

 Method 1: Remove with Your Fingers

 Carefully scratch off the putty with your fingers.
 It shouldn’t be a problem if the plumber’s putty layer was applied a few days ago.
-If it doesn’t come off easily, you may have to find an alternative way using a scraper tool.
-Putty hardens after a few months, but eventually, comes off using other methods.
+Plumber’s putty only takes around half an hour to dry, but it will be easy to remove at first.

 Method 2: Use a Utility Blade or Knife